BtheGit/redux-redux/README.md

 let newObject = {...oldObject}
 ```

 Now, you may notice that the second way looks a lot like the 'spread operator' from the third array copy method, and it is.
 But there's a problem, it's very new, and that means not every browser knows what it means.
 It's basically a proposed way of doing something, but it's not a standard yet.
-To make sure it works everywhere it has to be translated back to standard Javascript.
-If you're trying to use Redux with React than you're probably already using Babel with Webpack to translate your awesome new Javascript into old boring Javascript that works everywhere (especially if you're using create-react-app).
+To make sure it works everywhere it has to be translated (transpiled) back to standard Javascript.
+If you're trying to use Redux with React than you're probably already using Babel with Webpack to transpile your awesome new Javascript into old boring Javascript that works everywhere (especially if you're using create-react-app).
 And when you look up other tutorials about Redux, you'll probably see this a lot:

 ```javascript
 return {